ADB hires its staff from its 67 members. An applicant must be a citizen of an ADB member to be eligible for employment.

 Typically, it takes between two and six months before a new staff member can report for work from the date of application.
 Processing time is dependent on circumstances such as: number of qualified applicants, staff category, location, and response time of the applicant to complete all the requirements.

-Our Human Resources Department evaluates the applications received through ARC and refers applications to interested departments/offices for further review.
+Our HR Business Partners Division evaluates the applications received through the ADB Career and Employment System (ACES) and refers applications to interested departments/offices for further review.
 Shortlisted candidates will be contacted for preliminary interviews and may be invited to ADB headquarters for a formal interview.

 No, please do not attach or send any recommendation letters or references with your application.
 If needed, ADB will ask candidates on the long- or short-lists for a position to provide additional information for further assessment such as writing samples, publications, and references.

-There are 2 categories of ADB staff - International Staff and National & Administrative Staff.
-The National & Administrative Staff category is further grouped into two to distinctly separate staff working in Headquarters (HQ) and all others in the field offices (FO).
+There are 2 categories of ADB staff - International Staff and National and Administrative Staff.
+The National and Administrative Staff category is further grouped into two to distinctly separate staff working in Headquarters (HQ) and all others in the field offices (FO).

 International Staff vacancies are designed for professionals with considerable international experience and technical knowledge at the international level.
 ADB offers expatriate staff a competitive remuneration package that is comparable to those offered by similar multilateral institutions.